 ✅ DO make use of the most specific AMI for a workload.
 AMIs with the least dependencies and features that come packaged/enabled are better as these would have a smaller attack surface area therefore always choose one that provides only what is required.

 ℹ️ An example is the BottleRocket AMI over the AWS Linux 2 AMI for use in a Linux-based k8s cluster.
 BottleRocket is optimized for running docker and comes with very minimal for that.

 ✅ DO clean up unused instances by shutting them down or terminating them so as not to incur charges.

 ✅ DO ensure that the account billing settings have the option to receive AWS Free Tier usage alerts always enabled.

-These AWS Free Tier usage alerts allow AWS to notify you when you’re exceeding 85 percent of your usage for the month.
-This off course can generate noise for non-expiring AWS free tier offerings.
+These AWS Free Tier usage alerts allow AWS to notify you when you’re exceeding 85 per cent of your usage for the month.
+This of course can generate noise for non-expiring AWS free tier offerings.

 ⚠️ You must avoid browsing the internet on an instance by all means.
 If you must download something from the internet rather download it on your machine and copy it over.
 While the security group will act as a firewall for incoming traffic there is a caveat, if the incoming traffic is in response to a request it will come through, which is why one must avoid accessing the internet from any instances to avoid exposing the instance to attackers.

 ✅ DO regularly patch, update, and secure the operating system and applications on your instance.